hanami/controller/README.md

 ### Configuration

-Lotus::Controller can be configured with a DSL that determines its behavior.
+Lotus::Controller can be configured with a DSL.
 It supports a few options:

 ```ruby